mikeduglas/libcurl/examples/C6.3 apps/Readme.txt

 This example was made with 5 Directories/Folders but you can leave any of them empty except the first one and the Directories/Folders will be created from 1 to 5.
 If the Directory/Folder already exists libcurl will just return a error and continue creating the rest of the Directories/Folders.

+9) SendMail (Sending of e-mail)
+Shows how to create e-mail.
+Support both TXT and HTML in the body.
+Support embeded images in the mail body.
+Shows how to add CC and BCC to the send list.
+Shows how to add attachments.
+Support both Secure and Insecure connections

 All App's have been made as simple as possible and easy to follow to allow quick and easy implementation into your own app.
 I hope it will help others.